RNutr (Public Health), FHEA, MA, MSc., BSc. (Hons.)

 As a Nutrition Consultant, I advise clients on developing materials for various health and wellbeing projects, and run seminars and workshops, with a focus on diet and health.
 I also conduct nutrition analysis for recipes to help comply with reformulation guidelines.

-In addition, I manage and lead community group sessions for different target groups using available resources and ingredients.
+In addition, I manage and lead community group sessions for different target groups using available resources and ingredients with the Richmond and Hillcroft Adult Community Centre.
 Most recently, I have been teaching Learners with Learning Difficulties and/or Disabilities (LLDD) and clients rehabilitating from mental illnesses.
 I also run workshops on easy family cooking.

 I continue to teach about topical food and nutrition issues to a range of students at UK and Hong Kong universities.